The new multi-perpose portable sniffer SELMA Duo for walking and vehicle surveys (Methane + Ethane)

 How Laser Falcon G2 works

 TDLAS (Tunable Diode Laser Absorption Spectroscopy) technology uses a tunable diode laser for precise gas analysis.
-The laser emits a focused beam of light at a specific wavelength that corresponds to the absorption characteristics of the target gas.
-When this beam interacts with the gas, some of the light is absorbed by the gas molecules.
-A sensor then captures the reflected beam, and the concentration of the gas is determined by measuring the intensity of reflected light.
+The laser emits a narrow beam of light at a specific wavelength that matches the absorption characteristics of the target gas.
+When this beam passes through the gas and reflects off a surface, part of the light is absorbed by gas molecules.
+A sensor captures the reflected beam, and the gas concentration is determined by measuring the reduction in light intensity.

 Where Laser Falcon G2 applies